vayzur/sotun/README.md

 * Add support for new distros
 * Improve automation or fallback logic
-* Add advanced SSH hardening options
+* Add SSH hardening or autossh-style features

-> Please test before submitting and keep the code minimal and production-focused.
+> Please keep the code minimal and production-grade.

 ---

 ## 🧠 Notes & Best Practices

-* This is for **reverse tunneling**, not general SSH proxying
+* Sotun supports both **reverse** (`-R`) and **forward** (`-L`) tunnels
-* Reverse SSH tunnels are resilient against NAT, DPI, and firewalls
+* SSH tunnels are TCP-only
-* Use SSH key authentication (avoid passwords in production)
+* Avoid using ports < 1024 unless you configure privileges properly
-* Consider using `autossh` or `systemd`-based reconnections (already handled in Sotun)
+* SSH keys are auto-generated once and distributed to all nodes
-* Great for VPN tunneling inside censored environments
+* Tunnels are managed via systemd, using real-time priorities

 ---

 ## ❓FAQ

 **Q: Can I forward TCP + UDP?**
-A: SSH tunnels only support TCP.
-For UDP-based VPNs like WireGuard, use `udptunnel` or `socat`.
+A: SSH only supports TCP.
+For UDP-based protocols (like WireGuard), consider `udptunnel` or `socat`.

 **Q: Can I chain tunnels?**
-A: Yes, but it adds complexity.
-Start simple.
+A: Yes, but keep it simple unless necessary.

-**Q: Can I add more than one internal server?**
+**Q: Can I use more than two nodes?**
-A: Not supported natively yet, but you can duplicate role logic or modify inventory layout.
+A: Yes.
+You can define as many tunnels as you want, with any combination of client/server nodes.

 ---